johanhaleby/kubetail/README.md

 You can also install kubetail using [brew](https://brew.sh/):

+	$ brew tap johanhaleby/kubetail
 	$ brew install johanhaleby/kubetail/kubetail

 It's also possible to install kubetail abbreviated to `kt` by using the `--with-short-names` suffix:

 	$ brew install johanhaleby/kubetail/kubetail --with-short-names

+The tap must be installed before using `--with-short-names`.
+Homebrew cannot recognise formula-specific options before it has loaded the formula from the tap.

 Note that you may need to run `compinit` for zsh to pick-up the changes in competition after having upgraded from the non abbreviated installation.